noteable-io/origami/docs/quickstart.md

 ## Creating a new Notebook

-!!! info "For this example, we're using the `origamist_default_project_id`, which is the default project designed to be used by the ChatGPT plugin.
+!!! note "For this example, we're using the `origamist_default_project_id`, which is the default project designed to be used by the ChatGPT plugin.
 Feel free to replace it with projects you have access to in [Noteable](https://app.noteable.io/)!"

 --8<-- "README.md:create-notebook"